 To max a budget flight and keep costs down, hand luggage is obviously best.
 But if the thought of limiting your holiday luggage to a small case leaves you feeling cold, always pay in advance to check luggage in, otherwise you could be charged as much as £90 per return flight (see Budget Airline Fee Fighting for other airlines' policies).

 Checked-in bags are a maximum of 20kg so ensure you weigh before you go.
-If even this is too small a limit for you, you can buy excess weight in advance too.
-It's £3/kg in advance, rising to £10/kg at check in.
+If you go over this limit, it's £10/kg.

 Get Martin's Free Money Tips Email